hapticssymposium-org/hs2026/site/content/program/awards.md

 Twenty-five contributions were published as technical regular papers.
 The IEEE Haptics Symposium 2026 Editorial Board nominated seven papers for this award based on the strength of their reviews.

-A committee of X experts reviewed the nominated papers, reviews, and oral presentations.
+A committee of four experts reviewed the nominated papers, reviews, and oral presentations.
 They selected one Best Paper, one Distinguished Paper, and one Honorable Mention.

 ### Best Paper Award